MirkoHernandez/denote-folgezettel/Readme.md

 ## Keybinding Configuration

-The `denote-fz-command-map` includes all the denote-fz bindings.
+The variable `denote-fz-command-map` includes all the denote-fz bindings.
+This map is just included for convenience, it is recommended to bind the most used command as you see fit (transient is a great choice for this); usage of the map is optional.

+Example configuration:

 ``` emacs-lisp
 (define-key denote-fz-mode-map (kbd "C-c z") denote-fz-command-map)